RobertoTCo/Template-Rproject-renv/README.md

     │                         *Important to not share private or sensible data.
 By default data commit is excluded in .gitignore.txt.
     │                         *Recommended to have a backup data stored in local or cloud service!
     │
-    ├── docs               <- Here you can store any documentation that you’ve written about your analysis.
+    ├── docs               <- Any documentation about your analysis: Data dictionaries, manuals, references and all other explanatory materials.
     │                         It can also be used as root directory for GitHub Pages to create a project website.
     │
     ├── lib                <- Folder for any files that provide useful functionality for your work, but do not constitute a statistical analysis per se.